-Walk through the dense woodland and suddenly you come across a serene glade among the large, ancient trees.
-This is the highlight, Biwon (Huwon), the Secret or Hidden Garden.
-Here are pavilions on the edge of a square lily pond, with other halls and a two-storey library.
+Walk through the dense woodland and suddenly you come across a serene glade.
+The Huwon is a beautiful vista of pavilions on the edge of a square lily pond, with other halls and a two-storey library.
 The board out the front, written by King Jeongjo, means ‘Gather the Universe’.
 Joseon kings relaxed, studied and wrote poems in this tranquil setting.
-The all-important civil service examination, gwageo, took place outdoors here.

-Further on are a couple more ponds and Yeongyeongdang , a typical yangban house, originally built in 1828 as a place for the Crown Prince to study.
-Continuing on are more pavilions and ponds, and finally Ongnyucheon , where a rock has three Chinese characters inscribed on it by King Injo in 1636: ong-nyu-cheon, which means ‘jade flowing stream’.
-A poem composed in Chinese characters by King Sukjong (r 1674–1720) was carved into the rock in 1690:
+Further on are a couple more ponds and Yeongyeongdang , originally built in 1828 as a place for the Crown Prince to study.
+Ongnyucheon is a brook at the back of the garden where there’s a huge rock Soyoam with three Chinese characters inscribed on it by King Injo in 1636: ong-nyu-cheon, which means ‘jade flowing stream’ and a poem composed in Chinese characters by King Sukjong in 1690.